florimondmanca/starlette-auth-toolkit/README.md

 **Features**

-- Database-agnostic.
-- User model-agnostic.
-- Password hashing and hash migration support.
+- Database- and user model-agnostic.
-- Built-in support for common authentication flows, including Basic and Token authentication.
+- Authentication backends (including Basic and Token authentication).
+- Permissions (as a middleware or endpoint decorator).
+- Password hashers.
 - Support for multiple authentication backends.
+- Support for hash migration.
 - Easy integration with [`orm`].

 [`orm`]: https://github.com/encode/orm